- Life & Money

 What Is an Irrevocable Life Insurance Trust (ILIT)?

-The answer isn’t as clear-cut as you might assume, according to Matt Johnston, senior director of advanced planning at Northwestern Mutual.
+The answer isn’t as clear-cut as you might assume, according to Matt Johnston, a sophisticated planning strategies attorney at Northwestern Mutual.
 To understand why, let’s first look at how an ILIT works.

 Benefits of an irrevocable life insurance trust (ILIT)